 Rationale: To monitor potential contamination released into Bayou Creek and Little Bayou Creek with DOE-HDBK-1216-2015.
 Sampling locations were selected to determine site-specific radiation exposure pathway analysis.
-Locations were prioritized for areas of public access, introduction of plant effluents to the environment and verification of the effectiveness of PGDP effluent monitoring.
+Locations were prioritized for areas of public access, introduction of plant effluents to the environment and verification of the effectiveness of

-Comments: DOE Order 458.1 requires that environmental surveillance be performed in accordance outlined in Section C.3.2.
+Comments: DOE Order 458.1 requires that environmental surveillance be performed in accordance